Statement on COVID-19

 Welsh Government website

-For the foreseeable future for the above, you cannot book a single bed in a dorm in the hostel, as room space cannot be shared by people who are not travelling together.
-All dorm rooms are therefore bookable on a PER ROOM basis, so as to ensure that people sharing a room are travelling together (as we do with our private family rooms).
+For the foreseeable future for the above, all rooms will be bookable on a per room basis only.
+You cannot book a single bed in a dorm in the hostel, as room space cannot be shared by people who are not travelling together.
 The rates that you see on our online availability page are therefore all per room, not per bed.

-We will still allocate specific bathrooms to the rooms you have booked and will do all that we can that we ensure that multi-room bookings from the same group are allocated the same bathroom.
+We will be doing our very best to allocate specific bathrooms to the rooms you have booked and will do all that we can that we ensure that multi-room bookings from the same group are allocated the same bathroom.
+Importantly, you may be sharing a bathroom with another room.

 It is important to stress that the above timescales are provided the Government maintains that we can and we meet the criteria and standards we have set for ourselves and by the Welsh Government.
 This plan, as you can hopefully appreciate, is subject to change in response to any new guidelines released by the government and as we wait for further clarity on a number of aspects, is of utmost importance however that we progress with caution and careful consideration in the best interests of the local community and our staff.